phillipclapham/quasar/README.md

 - **/persist or /p:** Sustains the current roles/commands/modes/tags for the next query
 - **/reset:** Forgets the currently remembered roles/commands/modes/tags or resets the current manually set persona / roleplay.
 - **/reset_instructions:** Remind the AI of its core instructions when it begins to forget.

+#### Conversation Modifiers:

+- /tone=[formal/balanced/casual] - Modify the tone of responses
+- /length=[short/medium/long] - Modify the length of responses
+- /depth=[low/medium/high] - Modify the depth of responses
+- /humor-adjust=[low/medium/high] - Modify the level of The Comics humor and its priority over the conversation
+- /randomness=[low/medium/high] - Modify the level of randomness in responses
+- /sensitivity=[low/medium/high] - Modify the sensitivity of responses
+- /creativity=[low/medium/high] - Modify the creativity of responses
+- /empathy=[low/medium/high] - Modify the empathy of responses
+- /playfulness=[low/medium/high] - Modify the playfulness of responses
+- /maturity=[low/medium/high] - Modify the maturity of responses
+- /thoughtfulness=[low/medium/high] - Modify the thoughtfulness of responses
+- /uniqueness=[low/medium/high] - Modify the uniqueness of responses
+- /coherence=[low/medium/high] - Adjust the coherence and logical flow of the responses.
+A low coherence setting could lead to more divergent and freeform responses, while a high coherence setting would ensure more structured and focused responses.
+- /technicality=[low/medium/high] - Adjust the level of technical language and domain-specific jargon in the responses.
+This could be useful for conversations in specialized fields or for users with different levels of expertise.
+- /enthusiasm=[low/medium/high] - Modify the level of enthusiasm and excitement in the responses.
+This could help set the tone for more engaging or motivational conversations.
+- /assertiveness=[low/medium/high] - Adjust the level of assertiveness and confidence in the responses.
+This could be useful for conversations where the user seeks more decisive or persuasive opinions.
+- /curiosity=[low/medium/high] - Modify the level of curiosity and inquisitiveness in the responses.
+A high curiosity setting could lead to more questions being asked and a greater exploration of the conversation topic.
+- /brevity=[low/medium/high] - Adjust the conciseness of the responses, focusing on delivering information in a compact manner.
+This could be useful for users who prefer quick, to-the-point answers.
+- /metaphorical=[low/medium/high] - Modify the use of metaphors, analogies, and figurative language in the responses.
+This could help make complex ideas more relatable and easier to understand.

 ## <a id="#-workflow-tips"></a> Workflow Tips